A Veteran’s Resume and Job Hunting Guide

 Georgia

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• Employ Georgia: You can post your resume and perform a self-directed search on this state job board.
+• Worksource Georgia: You can post your resume and perform a self-directed search on this state job board.

 Hawaii

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • Work for Warriors Hawaii: This organization offers services such as resume review and interview assistance.